gpsaggese/umd_data605/README.md

   thecontainer is 12, the one available through `apt-get` right now.
 You will find the detailed documentation https://www.postgresql.org/docs/12/index.html

+## Creating the example DB `university`

-- The following steps will get you started with creating a database and populating it with the `University` dataset provided on the book website: http://www.db-book.com
+- The following steps will get you started with creating a database and populating it with the `university` dataset provided on the book website: http://www.db-book.com

 - You will be using PostgreSQL in the client-server mode
   - the DB server is a continuously running process that listens on a specific